Your employees' rights

 - talk and agree with them as early as possible about when they'll take their holiday

 If you need to make the employee redundant when they're pregnant or on maternity leave, you must:

 - check the redundancy is genuine and necessary

-- ensure you consult and keeps in touch
+- ensure you consult and keep in touch

 - use redundancy selection criteria that do not discriminate